 Our small educated elite on the other hand has no conception at all of rural life.
-Most of those vocal on social media sites mocking Mr. Museveni’s promises only “go to the village” during the Christmas season and barely interact with ordinary people.
+Most of those vocal on social media sites mocking Mr. Museveni’s promises of hoes and malware support only “go to the village” during the Christmas season and barely interact with ordinary people.
 They have no understanding of the social dynamics of life in the countryside.
 That’s why they can’t believe that a “21st century politician” can promise such “ridiculous things”.

 This is also why the opposition, which is largely elite, is always confounded when election results do not go their way.

 Most media, social media in particular, for example, is currently convinced that this is a tight election and it might as well be, I do not know for now.
 But I personally would not be surprised if it ends up into another lopsided Museveni victory.
 Of course there are going to be issues of rigging, bribery and all the sort, but do not kid yourselves; Mr. Museveni still has support especially in the countryside.
 He doesn’t steal all the votes he gets!

 Anyway, Let’s look at his ‘ridiculous’ promises upclose and see how ‘ludicrous’ they really are.

 1. The Hoes

 Mr. Museveni recently wrote to Prime Minister Ruhakana Rugunda directing that money be allocated in the next financial year bugdet to buy hoes for every household.